ahmeterenyasar/minishell/README.md

 🔴 heredoc -> ctrl+c (signals suan duzeldi ama function not-allowed fix it) 🔴 after ctrl+c in heredoc the extra new line problem.
-    -> [slack msg] can be solved by deploying another state for the global var whether we are in heredoc or not 🟡 $? values must be checked
-🟡 detailed valgrind tests needed
+    -> [slack msg] can be solved by deploying another state for the global var whether we are in heredoc or not 🟡 detailed valgrind tests needed, there is a still reachable problem with the child process I think.
 🟡 debugger functions needs to be cleaned
 🟡 divide into norm rules